Simple ways to reduce your insurance costs

 However you should only reduce your life insurance cover if it’s appropriate for your particular circumstances and you should always talk to a qualified financial advisor before you do so.

-8. Make yourself a safer bet
+7. Make yourself a safer bet - car, home and life insurance

 Insurance is predominantly all about risk reduction.
 You pay to protect yourself in case something bad happens.
 And your insurance company prices your premium based on how risky or likely something is to happen.